gabeweng/gabeweng.github.io/_posts/2020-07-12-semi-supervised-learning.md

 ![Preparing Pseudo-label in MixMatch](/images/ssl-mixmatch-part-1.png){: .align-center}

 ii.
 The batches of augmented labeled and unlabeled images are combined and the whole group is shuffled.
-Then, the first N images of this group are taken as $$W_L$$, and remaining M images are taken as $$W_U$$.
+Then, the first N images of this group are taken as $$W_L$$, and the remaining M images are taken as $$W_U$$.

 ![Shuffling labeled and unlabeled images](/images/ssl-mixmatch-part-2.png){: .align-center}

 iii.
 Now, Mixup is applied between the augmented labeled batch and group $$W_L$$.
 Similarly, mixup is applied between the M augmented unlabeled group and the $$W_U$$ group.
-Thus, we get labeled and unlabeled group.
+Thus, we get the final labeled and unlabeled group.

 ![Applying Mixup trick in MixMatch](/images/ssl-mixmatch-part-3.png){: .align-center}